-- (b) A special alternate assessment appeals board member may hear only the application or applications for equalization set forth in the superior court order appointing such member. - (c) Any person shall be eligible for appointment as a special alternate assessment appeals board member who meets the qualifications set forth in section 1624 of the Revenue and Taxation Code. - (d) Sections 1624.1 and 1624.2 of the Revenue and Taxation Code shall be applicable to the appointment of a special assessment appeals board member.
+(d) QUALIFICATIONS FOR APPOINTMENT.
+Any person shall be eligible for appointment as a special alternate assessment appeals board member who meets the qualifications set forth in section 1624 of the Revenue and Taxation Code.

+(e) RESTRICTIONS ON APPOINTMENT AND GROUNDS FOR REMOVAL.
+Sections 1624.1 and 1624.2 of the Revenue and Taxation Code shall be applicable to the appointment and removal of a special assessment appeals board member.